All Episodes

 We read the Durango Herald every day here.

-It's part of our show pro rotation.
+It's part of our show proportion.

-The ski season shaping up to be the worst in years, said a Canadian ski resort company that has announced that it's laid off workers across a dozen resorts, including three in Colorado.
+The ski season is shaping up to be the worst in years, said a Canadian ski resort company that has announced that it's laid off workers across a dozen resorts, including three in Colorado.

-Vancouver-based intrawest corporation hasn't said exactly how many workers it let go, but company officials say that the weak economy is squeezing the ski business.
+Vancouver-based IntraWest Corporation hasn't said exactly how many workers it let go, but company officials say that the weak economy is squeezing the ski business.

 Now, who is it that goes out to Colorado and skis?